jasonhwardell/Phantom-Funeral/content/games/adventures/tdnts/_index.md

 To the west, a broken iron gate followed by a stairway leading 25 feet down.

 ### 2. Guard Room
 Pilfered armoires and chests flank the walls.
-A corpse, emaciated, Changed, lies crumbled in the center of the room, a crossbow bolt protruding from a sunken eye socket.
+A corpse, emaciated, Changed, lies crumpled in the center of the room, a crossbow bolt protruding from a sunken eye socket.

 No Shadow in this room.

 To the west, an iron door, blocked.
-A STR check will clear the barricade, with a greater success causing a greater clatter when the door is pushed open.
+A good shove will clear the barricade, with a great clatter of collapsing stones and debris depending on the force of the effort.

 ### 3. Rotunda
 An impressively tall domed chamber of worked marble, partially collapsed at the center.
 Four 10-foot statues of the Tyrant King stand in the ordinal directions of the room, all heavily vandalized and broken aside from that to the SE, which bears a jeweled crown (200gp, quietly opens an arrowslit to the Armory when removed).